bellaBoecking/rf-crop-yield-ml/README.md

 - Crop categorical feature: graded crop yield-dissimilarity penalty
 - Combined via feature-count-weighted averaging

-This avoids discontinuities induced by standard Gower distance while remaining applicable to mixed data.
+This reduces the all-or-nothing treatment of crop mismatches used by standard nominal Gower distance while remaining applicable to mixed data.

 High local variance regions indicate where predictability is structurally limited by the data.